 The Reformed Faith is summarized by five basic truths:

-Grace alone: eternal life is a gift of God’s grace alone, not earned by any works (Ephesians 2:8-9)
+Grace Alone: eternal life is a gift of God’s grace alone, not of works (Eph.
+2:8-9).

-Christ alone: believers are saved from sin because of Christ alone – because He paid the penalty for all our sins, leaving no penalty for us to pay (John 19:30; Acts 20:28)
+Christ Alone: is all we need to be saved, because He fully paid the penalty for sin, leaving no penalty for us (John 19:30; Acts 20:28).

-Glory to God alone: God alone deserves all the glory and credit for our salvation.
-Jesus said to His followers, “You did not choose Me, but I chose you” (John 15:16).
+To God alone be glory: God alone deserves all the glory and credit for our salvation (Rom.
+11:33).
+Jesus said to His disciples, “You did not choose Me, but I chose you” (John 15:16)

 Lots of great content at Ligonier Ministries.